antosubash/abp-community-content/posts/Module-Development-With-App-Template/add-a-module-and-convert-it-to-microservice.md

 }
 ```

+Now our default route will be swagger.

-Now we have created the host and now we can create the AppService
+We are mostly done with the host and now we can create the AppService.

 ## Add new Entity to the ProjectService

+We are going to create a simple `Project` entity and create a AppService for that project.
+This section of the tutorial is based on the [Quick Start Guid](https://docs.abp.io/en/abp/latest/Tutorials/Todo/Index?UI=MVC&DB=EF)

-We will create a new Entity inside the `ProjectService.Domain` called `TodoOne`.
+We will create a new Entity inside the `ProjectService.Domain` called `Project`.

 ## Create an Entity